A personal view of the Yorkshire coast resorts.

 Second equal – Whitby

 Many attractions around the maritime history of the area and captain Cooke.
-There is also its Dracula connections and many Goths visit Whitby.
-A few childrens rides and amusement arcades.
+The whale bones on West cliff.
+There is also its Dracula connections.
+Whitby is a magnet for Goths and Steam Punk aficionados.
+A few children’s rides and amusement arcades.
 A small theatre.
-Different boat and steam bus rides. narrow cobbled streets with Art Galleries and jet shops in the old parts under the Abbey.
+Different types of boat trips and even a steam bus ride.
+There are also whale watching trips.
+Narrow cobbled streets with Art Galleries and jet shops in the old parts under the Abbey.
 Good local museum and good lifeboat museum.

 Fourth – Filey

 Only one amusement arcade.
-A smaller resort than the others but there are childrens rides and donkeys on the beach and all the usual seafront eateries and gift shops, just nowhere near so many of them as any of the other three.
+A smaller resort than the others but there are children’s rides and donkeys on the beach and all the usual seafront eateries and gift shops, just nowhere near so many of them as any of the other three.
 Many who go to Filey see this as its big plus.
+It also has its Filey Bird Garden and Animal Park and a small museum.